 Our Maker, Saviour, and Friend

-Jesus said that on the day of judgement “more” would be expected from those who had been entrusted with “more,” (Luke 12:48).
+Jesus said that on the Day of Judgement, “more” would be expected from those who had been entrusted with “more,” (Luke 12:48).

 - Memorize the text in your favourite Bible translation and think about it often.